Curator's Corner

 By Karl Cole, posted on Feb 22, 2011

-John Woodrow Wilson has been a painter, printmaker, sculptor, and illustrator.
-Like many African American artists, he faced the struggles of a black man in a white-dominated art culture, particularly during the 1950s when Abstract Expressionism was the “darling” of the art world.
+John Woodrow Wilson was a painter, printmaker, sculptor, and illustrator.
+Like many African American artists, he faced the struggles of a Black man in a white-dominated art culture, particularly during the 1950s when Abstract Expressionism was the “darling” of the art world.
 And, like many others, he became an important art educator for younger up-and-coming black artists.
-From the late 1960s to early 1970s, he was instrumental in setting up a visual arts program in the black community in Boston.
+From the late 1960s to early 1970s, he was instrumental in setting up a visual arts program in the Black community in Boston.

 John Woodrow Wilson (born 1922, US), Campesinos (Poor Famers), 1952.

 The progress made by African American artists during the Harlem Renaissance (ca. 1918–1939) declined markedly after World War II (1939–1945).
 Widespread racism and discrimination increased during the 1950s because of the Cold War and fear of Communism, which led social protest to be considered “un-American.”
-Many black artists continued to study in Europe because of the overall lack of opportunity in the US.
+Many Black artists continued to study in Europe because of the overall lack of opportunity in the United States.

 Between 1950 and 1956, Wilson lived in Mexico, where he was influenced by the Mexican mural masters Siqueiros and Rivera.
 The large, simplified figures in Campesinos also reflect the influence of Léger’s large, cubist figures, and the ancient Mesoamerican sculpture that influenced figures of the Mexican artists.
-Wilson did many works concerning the poor people of Mexico, reflecting his background with the underprivileged African Americans with whom he had lived in the US.
+Wilson did many works concerning the poor people of Mexico, reflecting his background with the underprivileged African Americans with whom he had lived in the United States.
 From the late 1950s on, Wilson devoted himself to art education, particularly in the black community.
-In the 1980s he produced a sculpture of Martin Luther King, Jr. for the US Capitol.
+In the 1980s he produced a sculpture of Martin Luther King, Jr., for the United States Capitol.

 Correlations to Davis programs: Explorations in Art Grade 2: 2.9, 5.26; Explorations in Art Grade 3: 1.3; Explorations in Art Grade 4: 1.2; Explorations in Art Grade 5 1.2, 1.5, 1.6; A Global Pursuit: Theme 2 core lesson; A Community Connection: Theme 1 core lesson, 7.1; The Visual Experience: 4.4; Discovering Art History: 15.4